Bug report #17144

 Seen also on Linux and on 2.14 and master.
 In all my tests the first attribute was "id" and was changed to "sometrangechard+d".

-#5 Updated by Jürgen Fischer about 1 year ago
+#5 Updated by Jürgen Fischer over 1 year ago

 - Status changed from Feedback to Closed